seedcase-project/seedcase-website/community/CODE_OF_CONDUCT.md

     mistakes, and learning from the experience
 -   Focusing on what is best not just for us as individuals, but for the overall community
+-   During discussions about how to build or improve the project and product, focusing on reasons given as well as the beliefs and rationales underlying them, and avoid any that is personal

 Examples of unacceptable behavior include: